4YSN`]R6ivb?N?7a

 Retinal Lattices are thinned out parts of the retina, which may exist in almost approximately 1 in every 10 individuals.
 These may be a cause of retinal detachment in the future, and are recommended to be lasered, especially if accompanied with floaters and flashes.

 If a retinal break or lattice is found it is advisable to Laser it.
-In this retinal laser procedure a laser light is delivered to the Retina which causes a burn in the Retina helping in its adhesion to the underlying layer called the choroid.
+In this retinal laser procedure a laser light is delivered to the Retina by your eye surgeon which causes a burn in the Retina helping in its adhesion to the underlying layer called the choroid.
 The benefits of laser in the presence of a retinal break, tear, hole far outweigh the risk of retinal detachment, which typically needs a rather elaborate surgery.

 Retinal Laser